-Talented people who can understand and embrace different perspectives are crucial to our continued business success.
-This means attracting, retaining and developing employees regardless of age, gender, ethnicity, sexual orientation, disability, religious beliefs or other characteristics.
-It also means creating an environment where people can be themselves and express their ideas freely – which we believe benefits both us and our clients.
+Talented people who can understand and embrace different perspectives are crucial to innovating and problem solving, and therefore delivering for our clients.
+This means attracting, retaining and developing employees regardless of age, gender, ethnicity, sexual orientation, disability, religious beliefs or socio-economic backgrounds.
+It also means creating an environment where people can be themselves.

 Diversity of thought is critical to success in modern business.
 At Schroders we are going a step beyond simply saying that it is important.

-Where possible, we will continue to monitor the age, gender, ethnicity, sexual orientation, disability, religious beliefs and other characteristics of our workforce and job applicants.
-As well as focusing on the well being of our employees.
+Where possible, we will continue to monitor the age, gender, ethnicity, sexual orientation, disability, religious beliefs and socio-economic background of our workforce and job applicants.
+As well as focusing on the wellbeing of our employees.
 This allows us to concentrate on the most impactful ways to improve their experiences and will enable us to publish other data alongside our gender pay gap in the future.

-Our 13 active Employee Resource Groups across the business include gender equality, sexual orientation, disability, mental health, religion and ethnicity groups.
-They are key to our identity as an inclusive place to work.
+Our 13 Employee Resource Groups are key to our identity as an inclusive place to work.
 Members run events to celebrate what’s important to them and work together to raise awareness around challenges that underrepresented groups might face.

-Inclusion and Diversity is also led in the business both via functional groups and in-country employee-led Inclusion & Diversity Councils around the world, including Singapore, Hong Kong, Japan, Australia and North America.
+Inclusion and Diversity is also led in the business both via functional groups and in-country employee-led Inclusion & Diversity Councils around the world.

 Schroders signed up to the Women in Finance Charter in May 2016, a pledge for gender balance across financial services.
 Signatories pledge to commit to progressing women into senior roles, setting a strategy with measurable targets and reporting publicly on their progress.